 Off-Campus Community Crime Map

 The Community Crime Map consists of statistics from the Columbus Division of Police (CPD) and shows off-campus crime reports.
-Ohio State has pre-programmed the map to a one-mile radius, to include the three major crime categories of aggravated assault, residential burglary and robbery of an individual from the most recent 30-day period.
+Ohio State has pre-programmed the map to a one-mile radius to include the crime reports from the most recent 7-day period.
+The default crime categories are predetermined by Lexis Nexis.
 Users can also set up customized email alerts.
 Stay informed of crime reports in your neighborhood by visiting the Community Crime Map.

 Watch the Active Aggressor Video